 “It is impossible to think about the welfare of the world unless the condition of women is improved.
 It is impossible for a bird to fly on only one wing.” — Swami Vivekananda

-While on one hand, India has seen an increased percentage of literacy among women, and women are allowed to enter into professional fields, while on the other hand the practices of female infanticide, poor health conditions and lack of education still persisting still continue.
-Even the patriarchal ideology of the home being women’s real domain and marriage being her ultimate destiny hasn’t changed much.
-The matrimonial advertisements, demanding girls of the same caste, with fair skin and slim figure, or the much criticized fair and lovely ads, are indicators of the slow changing social mores.
+While on one hand, India has seen an increased percentage of literacy among women, and women are now entering professional fields, the practices of female infanticide, poor health conditions and lack of education still persisting still continue.
+Even the patriarchal ideology of the home being a woman’s ‘real domain’ and marriage being her ultimate destiny hasn’t changed much.
+The matrimonial advertisements, demanding girls of the same caste, with fair skin and slim figure, or the much criticised fair and lovely ads, are indicators of the slow changing social mores.
 If one looks at the status of women then and now, one has to look at two sides of the coin; one side which is promising, and one side which is bleak.

 When our country got its independence, the participation of women nationalists was widely acknowledged.
 When the Indian Constitution was formulated, it granted equal rights to women, considering them legal citizens of the country and as an equal to men in terms of freedom and opportunity.
 The sex ratio of women at this time was slightly better than what it is today, standing at 945 females per 1000 males.
-Yet the conditions of women screamed a different reality.
+Yet the condition of women screamed a different reality.

 And since men were better educated than girls, the demands were even more.
 The Dowry Prohibition Act was finally passed in 1961, to protect women and promising severe punishment, but the conviction rate of crime against women was, and still is very low in India.
-Because of such inhuman practices which were normalized by our society, the birth of the girl child was considered inauspicious.
+Because of such inhuman practices which were normalised by our society, the birth of the girl child was considered inauspicious.
 In villages as well as cities, the girl child was killed either before birth or after it.
 Even till date, the practice continues.
 The United Nations Children’s Fund, estimated that up to 50 million girls and women are ‘missing’ from India’s population because of termination of the female foetus or high mortality of the girl child due to lack of proper care.

 Though a number of constitutional amendments were made for women’s social, economic and political benefits, yet they were never effective to bring a radical change in the situation.
 Women had only the role of a ‘good wife’ to play, and if a woman ventured out to work, she was seen as a bad woman, going against societal norms.
 Women were expected to cook food and eat only after the men, with whatever meager amount of food is left.
 This led to rampant malnutrition among women, and an extremely poor health status.
 Around 500 women were reported to die every day due to pregnancy related problems due to malnutrition, and getting married before 18.
 It was only by the 1960s, that a few educated women began to see themselves increasingly change from a mere guardian of home to a legitimate participant in the discourse of life.
 The country saw the first undercurrent of female discontent with the system.

 With time, a lot has changed since those dark ages of the 1950s for the women.
 Though at some levels like dowry, crimes like rape, sexual harassment at office or public places, and molestation, eve-teasing, even after over sixty years of independence women are still exploited, which is the shameful side of our country.
 Yet one can’t deny that the situation has improved since the earlier times.
 Women, who now represent 48.2% of the population, are getting access to education, and then employment.
 From 5.4 million girls enrolled at the primary level in 1950-51 to 61.1 million girls in 2004-05.
 At the upper primary level, the enrolment increased from 0.5 million girls to 22.7 million girls.

 Today names like Arundhati Roy, Anita Desai, Kiran Desai, Shobhaa De, Jhumpa Lahiri can put any other writer to shame.
-In the field of cinema, women like Rekha, Smita Patil, Shabana Aazmi and Vidya Balan and Konkona Sen are such names who don’t play feminized roles, but have asserted themselves over this male-dominated realm.
-In the field of Politics, from Indira Gandhi to Shiela Dixit, Uma Bharti, Jayalalitha, Vasundhra Raje and Mamata Banerjee today, women are making their presence felt.
+In the field of cinema, women like Rekha, Smita Patil, Shabana Aazmi and Vidya Balan and Konkona Sen are such names who don’t play feminised roles, but have asserted themselves over this male-dominated realm.
+In the field of Politics, from Indira Gandhi to Shiela Dixit, Uma Bharti, Jayalalithaa, Vasundhra Raje and Mamata Banerjee today, women are making their presence felt.

 This point of view hasn’t changed much.
 There is still a large section of women who are uneducated, and married off before the age of 18.
 Families are required to supply a chaste daughter to the family of her future husband.
 Also very few women are actually employed in good-paying jobs, and hence parents don’t see the point of spending money on girls’ education.
 Statistics say that close to 245 million Indian women lack the basic capability to read and write, which is a large number.
 Only 13.9% women are employed in the urban sector, and 29% in the domestic and agriculture sector, where too a majority of women are exploited by the men.
 The sex ratio of India shows that the Indian society is still prejudiced against female, and a lot is yet to be achieved in this context.

 The path towards total gender empowerment is full of potholes.
-Over the years women have made great strides in many areas with notable progress in reducing some gender gaps.
+Over the years, women have made great strides in many areas with notable progress in reducing some gender gaps.
 Yet realities such as 11,332 women and girls getting trafficked every year, and increased practice of dowry, rape and sexual harassment hit hard against all the development that has taken place.
 Thus, if on one hand women are climbing the ladder of success, on the other hand she is mutely suffering the violence afflicted on her by her own family members.
-As compared with past women in modern times have achieved a lot but in reality they have to still travel a long way.
+As compared to the past, women in modern times have achieved a lot but in reality they have to still travel a long way.
 Women may have left the secured domains of their home, but a harsh, cruel, exploitative world awaits them, where women have to prove their talent against the world who see women as merely vassals of producing children.
-The Indian women has to make her way through all the socialized prejudices against her, and the men yet have to allow and accept the women to be equal participants in the country’s way forward.
+The Indian woman has to make her way through all the socialised prejudices against her, and the men yet have to allow and accept the women to be equal participants in the country’s way forward.